wodo/django-ct/docs/index.rst

   WHERE descendant IN (SELECT descendant
                        FROM ct
                        WHERE ancestor = st)
-  AND ancestor NOT IN (SELECT ancestor
+  AND ancestor IN (SELECT ancestor
                    FROM ct
                    WHERE descendant = st
                    AND ancestor != descendant)

 ..
 [1] Bill Karwin: `SQL Antipatterns`_: Avoiding the Pitfalls of Database Programming - Page 36
 ..
 [2] Bill Karwin: `SQL Antipatterns`_: Avoiding the Pitfalls of Database Programming - Page 38